Louis Gerhard De Geer: Literary works

 Besides several novels and aesthetic essays, De Geer wrote a few political memoirs of supreme merit both as to style and matter, the most notable of which are Minnesteckning öfver A. J. v.
 Höpken (Stockholm, 1881); Minnesteckning öfver Hans Järta (Stockholm, 1874); Minnesteckning öfver B. B. von Platen (Stockholm, 1886); and his own Minnen (Stockholm, 1892), an autobiography, invaluable as a historical document, in which the political experience and the matured judgments of a lifetime are recorded with singular clearness, sobriety and charm.
 For example, his explanation of why he, at such a young age, was appointed Prime Minister of Justice, was that in the narrow circles of Swedish nobility at the time, it was difficult to find anyone with at least the mediocre intelligence which was needed for the office.

 Membership in academies

 De Geer was a member in the Swedish Academy from 1862, on Seat 17.
 In 1862, he was also elected a member of the Royal Swedish Academy of Sciences.

 Personal life

 In 1848, De Geer married the countess Carolina Lovisa Wachtmeister.
 They had three sons, of which the eldest, Gerhard Louis De Geer (1854–1935), was prime minister of Sweden from 1920 to 21 and the second was Gerard De Geer (1858–1943), a geologist.

+Death

 De Geer died on 24 September 1896 at his residence Hanaskog Castle in Scania.
 He is buried in the cemetery of Kviinge Church.